Why Argentina isn't borrowing abroad, yet

 Investors (publicly at least) seem confused over why Argentina's Economy Minister, Luis Caputo, isn't raising dollars abroad.
 The FT notes that borrowing costs are likely to rise as next year's election approaches.
 But not raising seems to make sense from Caputo's perspective.

-To simplify, suppose Caputo issues $100 bonds for 5 years with a 4 percent coupon.
-This is realistic: typical foreign-law dollar issuances have 5-10 year maturities and Argentina's bonds would yield around 4 percent according to the article.
+To simplify, suppose Caputo issues $100 bonds for 5 years with a 10 percent coupon.
+This is realistic: typical foreign-law dollar issuances have 5-10 year maturities and Argentina's bonds would yield around a 4 percent premium over US bonds, according to the article, and US 10 year-bonds currently yield around 4.5 percent.

-After next year's election, here are the scenarios for someone who buys the bond today.
+After next year's election, here are the scenarios, assuming US rates stay relatively constant, for someone who buys the bond today.